cloudmesh-community/fa18-523-56/notebook.md

 *TODO
-Take Plagarism Certification Test
-Practice Python (took on-ramp class fall 2017 but needs refresh)
+Take Plagarism Certification Test, Practice Python (took on-ramp class fall 2017 but needs refresh), Find a Linux system that you have root access to and experiment with Linux.
+Review Python as you will likely use this for the project.
+See: https://github.com/cloudmesh-community/book/blob/master/chapters/linux/linux.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python-intro.md, https://github.com/cloudmesh-community/book/blob/master/chapters/prg/python.md, futuresystems account